nextcloud/end_to_end_encryption_rfc/RFC.md

 In case a new file is uploaded the client has to do the following steps:

 1. Generate a new 128-bit encryption key for the file and encrypt it using AES/GCM/NoPadding.
-2. Generate a UUID like identifier (UUID, ther remove "-", must follow /^[0-9a-fA-F]{32}$/) and upload the encrypted file via WebDAV using the random identifier as file ID
+2. Create new random identifier by generating a random UUID and removing the dash (`-`).
+The identifier must follow `/^[0-9a-fA-F]{32}$/`
+3. Upload the encrypted file via WebDAV using the identifier as file ID
-3. Add new file to the files array in the metadata file
+4. Add new file to the files array in the metadata file
-4. Update and lock the encrypted folder as described in “Update metadata file”.
+5. Update and lock the encrypted folder as described in “Update metadata file”.
 The latest metadataKey should be used to encrypt the metadata.

 #### Updating existing files
 In case an existing file is updated the client has to do the following steps: